leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

           INSTAWP_ACTION: destroy-site
 ```

+### nightly.link

 [GitHub Actions only accepts authorized requests to download artifacts](https://github.com/actions/upload-artifact/issues/51) (even when the artifact is public), so the InstaWP service would need to be logged-in to GitHub to retrieve the artifact.

 To avoid that, downloading the artifacts is routed through nightly.link, a service that represents you as an authenticated user to grant access to the artifact, and the actual visitor does not need to be logged-in to GitHub anymore.

 More ideas:
   Matrix with different configs of php/wp, but then can't use free account